fjeremic/fractal-pioneer/README.md

 length of this spline segment, we'll call that `s`.
 We then store the current accumulated arc length corresponding to the current value of `u` in a table.
 We continue until we reach the end of the spline.

-The last value in the spline will correspond to a reasonably accurate arc length of the entire spline.
+The last value in the table will correspond to a reasonably accurate arc length of the entire spline.
 The table just described which we call `s2uTable` is calculated once per animation in the [`blend`][31] function.
 Moreover we now posses a way to determine what value of `u` we need to pass to `f(u)` such that we travel a certain distance.
 This is implemented in the [`s2u`][32] function as a simple binary search.